danielpreotiuc/trendminer-clustering/python/README.md

 #### POST /recluster?voct=v\&npmit=n\&knn=kn\&nocl=n\&outf=filename

-receives a tweet file to cluster, 1 json/line and tokenised using the Trendminer pipeline and returns a file named 'cl.outf-timestamp' which can be provided as input to the cluster analysis webservice. voct represents the vocabulary threshold, npmit represents the NPMI threshold, knn represents the k value of the k nearest-neighbour graph, nocl represents the number of clusters.
+receives a tweet file to cluster, 1 json/line and tokenised using the Trendminer pipeline and returns a file named 'cl.filename-timestamp' which can be provided as input to the cluster analysis webservice. voct represents the vocabulary threshold, npmit represents the NPMI threshold, knn represents the k value of the k nearest-neighbour graph, nocl represents the number of clusters.
+The service creates a folder 'filename-timestamp' containing temporary files (such as dictionaries, co-occurence values, etc.).

 **Examples:**